ridgepole/ridgepole/README.md

 add_foreign_key "child", "parent", name: "child_ibfk_1"
 ```

+**Notice:** It is recommended to give a name to the index explicitly.

+Please pass `--dump-with-default-fk-name` option if you want to use the nameless index.

 ## Collation/Charset
 You can use the column collation by passing `--enable-mysql-awesome` ([activerecord-mysql-awesome](https://github.com/kamipo/activerecord-mysql-awesome) is required)